-Diabetes is a long-standing or chronic condition wherein your body fails to either produce any insulin, adequate amounts of it, or the appropriate type of the hormone.
-10.5% of the United State’s population have been reported to have diabetes - that makes around 34.2 million people in total.
+Diabetes is a long-standing or chronic condition wherein your body fails to produce any insulin, adequate amounts of it, or the appropriate type of hormone.
+10.5% of the United States population has been reported to have diabetes around 34.2 million people.

 Clinically, diabetes is diagnosed by a triad of symptoms - polyphagia, polyuria, and polydipsia.
 The prefix ‘poly’ implies an excess of something.
-In this case, it translates to an excess of urine, thirst and hunger.
+In this case, it translates to a lot of urine, thirst, and hunger.
 Laboratory tests for the condition include oral glucose tests, blood HbA1c tests, and glucose tolerance tests.

-Diabetics are bound by an insufficiency to properly break down glucose, but that’s about it.
-The disease does not have a key demographic, gender predilection, or geographical limitation.
+An insufficiency binds people with diabetes to break down glucose properly, but that’s about it.
+The disease has no key demographic, gender preference, or geographical limitation.
 This is because there isn’t one type of diabetes.

 Types of diabetes include:

-There are several correlating clinical conditions wherein hormone production and glucose uptake are impaired as well.
+Several correlating clinical conditions wherein hormone production and glucose uptake are also impaired.
 However, these conditions aren’t necessarily termed diabetes.

-Diabetes is characterized as an increase in the amount of glucose in the body because the hormone insulin fails to properly break it down for uptake.
-This results in an increased level of glucose in the blood termed hyperglycemia.
+Diabetes is characterized as an increase in glucose in the body because the hormone insulin fails to break it down for uptake properly.
+This results in an increased blood glucose level, termed hyperglycemia.

-Signs of hyperglycemia are usually detected when blood glucose levels rise above 180-200 mg/dL or 10-11.1 mmol/L. Hyperglycemia manifests as a result of lack of physical activity, improper food choices, and a diabetic not taking their glucose-lowering medication in time.
+Signs of hyperglycemia are usually detected when blood glucose levels rise above 180-200 mg/dL or 10-11.1 mmol/L. Hyperglycemia results from a lack of physical activity, improper food choices, and a person with diabetes not taking their glucose-lowering medication in time.

 Hyperglycemia is a significant finding in people with type 2 diabetes.
-Long-standing diabetics are often unable to properly characterize their symptoms and some may even be asymptomatic.
+Unfortunately, long-standing diabetics often cannot characterize their symptoms properly; some may even be asymptomatic.

 HbA1c glycated hemoglobin is a form of hemoglobin that is chemically linked with sugar.
 Most sugars tend to bond with hemoglobin to a considerable extent.
-However, glucose is less likely to do so compared to other sugars such as fructose or galactose.
+However, glucose is less likely to do so than other sugars, such as fructose or galactose.

-The test tells you your average level of blood sugar over the past two to three months.
+The test tells you your average blood sugar level over the past two to three months.

 Diabetes is one of the world’s most common and deadly chronic conditions.
-Manifestations of the condition go from headaches to comas, and from increased thirst to amputation.
+Manifestations of the condition go from headaches to comas and increased thirst to amputation.

 Regular diabetic screening tests are vital and therefore advised by physicians.
 This is especially important for people either with a family history of diabetes or people who tend to be overweight.